 Are you comparing your relationship to the next couple and wondering if you’re doing it “wrong”-?

-While you may be relieved to loosen the restraints of tradition and strict gender roles, (I know I am), now we’re all in a situation of having to “make it up as we go.”
-That can be downright mystifying.
+While you may be relieved to loosen the restraints of tradition and strict gender roles, (I know I am,) now we’re all in a situation of having to “make it up as we go.”
+It can be downright mystifying.

 Out-dated, old-school concepts about love and sex promote limiting beliefs and expectations, which inevitably lead to disappointment.
 But what do you replace it with?

 It’s time to consider a new paradigm for modern lovers: how to create a unique relationship that fits who you are rather than what you think you and your lover ought to be.